matteoavallone7/optimaLDN/README.md

 Once inside the project directory, just run:
 ```
 docker compose up --build -d
+> when finished
+docker compose down
 ```

 ### 4) Frontend
-To run the frontend open a terminal locally, cd to the project directory and:
+To run the frontend, first head to main.go file and change the wsURL and baseURL with the EC2 instance public DNS.
+Then open a terminal locally, cd to the project directory and:
 ```
 cd cmd
 go build -o cmd github.com/matteoavallone7/optimaLDN/cmd